alanwsmith/markdown_table_formatter/README.md

-markdown_table_formatter
+Markdown Table Formatter
 ========================

-A javascript form to format markdown tables for easier reading.
+A JavaScript tool to format markdown tables for easier reading.

+*Currently a work in progress*